dosu0/Survivio/README.md

         cmake .. && cmake --build .

-The folder "bin" inside "build" will contain all the binary files
+The folder "Survivio/build/bin" will contain all the binary files